aprs434/aprs434.github.io/README.md

 ## Digipeating on LoRa Channels
 > **⚠ <u>REFRAIN</u> from digipeating on LoRa channels!**
 > Because of LoRa being a slow data rate mode, digipeating on LoRa channels quickly leads to unwanted channel congestion.
+> Unlike AX.25 packet radio, LoRa does not offer [carrier sensing](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access).

 Also consider that:
 - Most LoRa gateways are connected to the APRS‑IS Internet server network and many users are merely interested in reaching APRS‑IS.
 - There are hardly any, if any, low power portable LoRa devices displaying situational awareness in relation to other LoRa devices.
+- In IARU Region&nbsp;I the central frequency of 433.900 MHz is proposed as a downlink channel from gateways to nodes.
+The proposal does not mention digipeating.

 Hence, below `n-N` paradigm paths could be interpreted foremost as crossover AX.25 packet digipeating paths for any (VHF) digipeater co‑located with the LoRa (i‑)gate.

-However, suppose general digipeating were to be allowed on the LoRa channel; even by trackers.
-This would render it into a mesh network.
-It would also absolutely require switching from SF12 to the higher data rate SF11 [as explained above](#lora-link-parameters).
+However, suppose meshing or `n-N` paradigm digipeating were to be allowed on a single LoRa channel; even for trackers.
+This would offer interesting emergency capabilities when no Internet is available.
+However, this would absolutely require switching from SF12 to the higher data rate offered by SF11 [as explained above](#lora-link-parameters).
 In such a scenario, below table represents the LoRa device communicating its digipeating requirements to the mesh network.

 |station|recommended `n-N` paradigm path|_Path Code_|
 |:-----:|:-----------------------------:|:---------:|